DenniHeimDev/note-maker/README.md

 # Note Maker

-Note Maker is a small desktop utility that turns PDF or PowerPoint presentations into structured study notes with the help of OpenAI's GPT models.
+Note Maker is a local-first web app that turns PDF or PowerPoint presentations into structured study notes with the help of OpenAI's GPT models.
+Everything runs on your machine: the FastAPI backend processes uploads, the browser UI drives the workflow, and the only external call goes to OpenAI.
-The interface is written in Tkinter, packaged in Docker, was made using ChatGPT.

 ## Features
-- Extracts raw text from `.pptx` and `.pdf` presentations and keeps simple table formatting.
+- Extracts raw text from `.pptx` and `.pdf` decks (tables included) before handing it to GPT.
-- Sends the extracted content to configurable OpenAI GPT models (defaults to `gpt-5.1`) to produce high quality notes.
-- Ships with writing templates for Nynorsk, Bokmål, and English so each language keeps tone and terminology.
+- Ships with opinionated prompts for Nynorsk, Bokmål, and English plus a configurable model list (defaults to `gpt-5.1`).
-- Optional one-click copy of the source presentation into the export folder (handy for archiving).
-- Simple GUI that runs locally but mounts folders from the host OS, so nothing ever leaves your machine except the API call to OpenAI.
+- Copies the original presentation into an archive folder when requested so you can keep source material next to each note.
+- Runs as a browser-based UI powered by FastAPI + vanilla JavaScript—no Tkinter/X11 requirements anymore.

 ## Requirements
-- Python 3.10+ (only needed for the setup helpers—`python setup.py` or `python setup_cli.py`—or for running the app without Docker).
+- Python 3.10+ (needed for the setup helpers or if you run the app without Docker).
-- Docker and Docker Compose (used by `run.sh` to build and run the GUI container).
+- Docker and Docker Compose (used by `run.sh` to build and run the FastAPI server).
 - An OpenAI API key with access to the GPT models you want to target.
-- X server access if you start the GUI from WSL or a headless/Linux environment (`DISPLAY` is set to `:0` by `run.sh` when missing).

 ## Getting Started
-1. **Configure environment** – Choose either `python setup.py` (Tkinter helper) or `python setup_cli.py` (CLI) and follow the prompts.
+1. **Configure environment** – Choose `python setup.py` (GUI helper) or `python setup_cli.py` (CLI) and follow the prompts.
-   Both helpers store your OpenAI key plus the host folders that should be mounted into `.env` (existing content is preserved).
+   Both helpers store your OpenAI key plus the host folders that should be mounted into `.env`.
-2. **Start the container** – Execute `./run.sh`.
-The script:
+2. **Start the container** – Run `./run.sh`.
+The script loads `.env`, exports `OPENAI_API_KEY`, ensures your input/output/copy folders exist, and launches `docker compose up --build`.
-   - Pulls in configuration from `.env` (or `.env`-like files) and exports `OPENAI_API_KEY`, `HOST_INPUT_PATH`, `HOST_OUTPUT_PATH`, and `HOST_COPY_PATH`.
-   - Creates the host folders if they do not exist yet.
-   - Launches `docker compose up --build` so the GUI runs inside the container.
-3. **Use the GUI** – Once the Tkinter window shows up:
-   - Pick a PowerPoint or PDF file.
-   - Choose the output folder (and optionally a folder that should receive a copy of the original file).
-   - Select one of the available GPT models or language presets.
-   - Click “Generer nynorsk notat” to kick off the threaded workflow that extracts text, calls the ChatGPT model, and writes the Markdown note.

-The generated notes will be saved as `<original_file>_<language_suffix>.md` in your chosen output directory.
+3. **Use the web UI** – Once Docker prints that the server is ready, open `http://localhost:8000` in your browser.
+Upload a PDF/PPTX, pick a model/language, decide whether to copy the original file, and click **Generate note**.
+The page shows live status plus download/copy buttons when GPT finishes.

 ## Configuration Reference
 The application reads configuration exclusively from environment variables (which the setup helpers write into `.env`):